 About.

-I built data pipelines & backends for Spotify, a payments gateway and deployment tooling for Venmo, and ML pipelines that processed hundreds of terabytes of video for HBOMax.
+I have built data pipelines & backends for Spotify, a payments gateway and deployment tooling for Venmo, and ML pipelines that processed hundreds of terabytes of video for HBOMax.
 I developed a mobile player for VHX (acquired by Vimeo) and an event admission system for The Whitney Museum’s biennial.
-While doing DARPA funded mental health research with Qntfy, I designed and built out a data collection system that could scale linearly while collecting data from every major social network and fitness tracker.
-At UPenn, I contributed to the design of their new AI degree programs, built AI tools to support students and professors, helped construct Coursera lessons, and published research with Chris Callison-Burch.
+While doing DARPA funded mental health research with Qntfy, I designed and built out a system that collected data from every major social network and fitness tracker.

 Through J2 Labs, my former consultancy, I built many backends and infrastructures for numerous smaller companies, some acquired, others that ran their course as early stage companies do.